javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 ## Callback functions

-Let's see an example where function expressions come really handy.
+Let's see more examples of passing functions as values and using function expressions.

 We'll write a function `ask(question, yes, no)` with three parameters: